gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/02-linked-lists.md

 - Describe the structure of a singly linked list, and doubly linked list
 - Compare and contrast the a advantages and disadvantages of singly and doubly linked lists.
-- Design an Object Oriented Singly Linked List
+- Implement an Object Oriented Singly Linked List
 - Write methods to perform a variety of tasks on a singly linked list

 ## Overview